Chapter Three

 Fable held up the knife, her heart thundering as they closed in, their guns pointed at her.

 “Stay back!”
 Fable shouted, her voice higher than she would have liked.
 Her hand holding the knife shook.
-She had to get out of there; she just needed an opening.

 Gritting her teeth, Fable tossed her frying pan at the smaller man.
 The larger man fired his gun.
 A sharp sting hit Fable in the side.
 Startled, she fell back.
 Electricity raced through her body, but it didn't hurt.
 Wasn’t it supposed to hurt?
 If anything, it felt like she had more energy.